-Let me quickly dispel the apparent mystery about sewing with knits: there isn’t any!
+Let me quickly dispel the apparent mystery about sewing with knits: There isn’t any.
 Nonetheless, after 30 years of writing and teaching on the subject, I’m always surprised to find out that these supple fabrics still alarm many sewers.
-And nowadays there are so many new knit fabrics available, it’s hard to know how to handle them all.
-So I’d like to present a basic primer of information every sewer needs to create knit garments that look like ready-to-wear.
-And believe me, it’s easy- you don’t have to be an expert.
+Nowadays there are so many new knit fabrics available, it’s hard to know how to handle them all.
+So I’d like to present basic information every sewer needs to create knit garments that look like ready-to-wear.
+Believe me, sewing knits is easy.
+You don’t have to be an expert.

 The great fun of sewing with knits is the leeway they give you when fitting.
 A garment made from a stretchy fabric doesn’t have to fit as perfectly as one made from a woven, so knits eliminate the pressure of exact measuring and altering of patterns.
-And they’re so comfortable to wear!
+They’re also so comfortable to wear.

 When constructing knit garments, the first rule is that if the fabric stretches, the seams must stretch, too, so that the stitching won’t pop as you bend and move in the garment.
-Whatever type of machine you have, I’ll show you how you can achieve flat, stretchy seams.
+I’ll show you that whatever machine you have, you can achieve flat, stretchy seams.

-Select patterns designed for knits when you sew these forgiving fabrics, available in an amazing variety of weaves, prints, and blends (including printed cotton interlock (1), silky rayon/metallic (2), mohair/wool jersey (3), striped acetate rib (4), and lacy linen/nylon jersey (5)).
+Select patterns designed for knits when you sew these forgiving fabrics, available in an amazing variety.
+See “Sources of knits” below.

 My philosophy for fabric preparation is to always pretreat a fabric before you sew it exactly as you plan to care for the finished garment.
 This means that cotton, linen, and synthetic knits should be washed and dried (in the dryer if you plan to dry them this way later), and wool knits should be thoroughly steamed before cutting.